Scheduling (828) 345-0800

 If your healthcare provider thinks that you have osteoporosis, a simple, painless test to measure bone mineral density can confirm it.
 The test is called a bone density test.

-If you’re diagnosed with osteoporosis, a number of medicines are available to treat it.
-Talk to your healthcare provider about the type of treatment that’s best for you.
+If you’re diagnosed with osteoporosis, medicines are available to treat it.
+Talk with your healthcare provider about the type of treatment that’s best for you.

 Can osteoporosis be prevented?